Logo

 On-the-job application of abstract reasoning:

-• Employees with sound abstract reasoning solve problems quicker and with less effort.
+• Employees with sound abstract reasoning solve problems quickly and with less effort.

-• Sound abstract reasoning skills help use the available data and integrate its insights to help make decisions.
+• Solid abstract reasoning skills help use the available data and integrate its insights to make better decisions.

-• It aids in extracting meaningful ideas and information from the bulk of available data.
+• It helps extract meaningful ideas and information from the bulk of available data.

 2. Spatial Reasoning Test

-Spatial Reasoning Test evaluates candidates’ ability to understand and visualize two-dimensional and three-dimensional patterns and shapes.
+Spatial reasoning defines a candidate’s ability to understand and visualize two-dimensional and three-dimensional patterns and shapes.
+Spatial reasoning tests help identify people who can easily understand an object’s spatial distribution and movement.

 On-the-job application of spatial reasoning: